trellix-enterprise/ExpertRules/README.md

 *Note:*
 McAfee recommends that all the Expert rules listed under *MCAFEE* and *COMMUNITY* repositories are validated on a non-production test environment based on the Customer's requirement.
 Customers should exercise caution in deploying the Expert rules in their environment.

+## BUGS and FEEDBACK

+For bugs, please contact and raise a ticket with Field Engineering Team.